The key to any breeding practice is to keep accurate records. Birthing comes naturally.

 them in and out of the flock so it is safe for all the rams.
 The rams left behind, not getting

-to breed this season, are resentful of the ones who do.
-There are several ways to
+to breed this season, are resentful of the ones who do when they are brought back to the

-can imagine what he might do if expected to stay in a pen alone without other sheep in
+You can imagine what he might do if expected to stay in a pen alone without other sheep

 About a week before she delivers the ewe will pass a mucous discharge that you may